The Portland Trail Blazers (33-48, 17-23 Home) will try to slow down one of the NBA's top scoring teams when they welcom...

 Will the Portland Trail Blazers get the 1st pick in the NBA Draft?

-The Portland Trail Blazers received the 16th pick in the 2020 NBA draft.
+The Portland Trail Blazers did not receive the 1st pick in the 2022 NBA draft.

 When do the Portland Trail Blazers play?